Harry Kane: 2004–2010: Youth career

-2010–14: Loan spells across England
+2010–2014: Loan spells across England

-He signed his first professional contract with the club in July 2010.
-On 7 January 2011, Kane moved to Leyton Orient on loan until the end of the 2010–11 season.
+Kane signed his first professional contract with Tottenham in July 2010.
+The then U-21 coach Tim Sherwood believed that Kane could benefit from a loan spell, and on 7 January 2011, Kane moved to Leyton Orient on loan until the end of the 2010–11 season.
 Manager Russell Slade was "happy" at his arrival and said, "I'm sure he will have an impact with us over the coming months".
 He made his first-team debut for Orient on 15 January, coming on as a substitute for Scott McGleish in the 73rd minute of a 1–1 draw away to Rochdale.
-A week later, Kane scored his first first-team goal against Sheffield Wednesday; making his first-ever start, "unmarked" Kane scored from a Dean Cox free kick in the 57th minute as Orient eventually won 4–0.
+A week later, Kane scored his first first-team goal against Sheffield Wednesday; making his first-ever start, an "unmarked" Kane scored from a Dean Cox free kick in the 57th minute as Orient eventually won 4–0.
 Slade said that he was "delighted" that Kane scored a goal on his first league start.
 On 12 February, he scored twice in a 4–1 win over Bristol Rovers, after coming on as a substitute for McGleish in the 70th minute.
 He ended the season scoring five goals in 18 matches.

 On 25 August 2011, Kane made his first appearance for Tottenham, starting in the second leg of their UEFA Europa League qualification round against Hearts, with Tottenham making changes after winning the first leg 5–0.
 His debut was a goalless match, although he won a penalty after being fouled by goalkeeper Jamie MacDonald, who then saved the penalty which Kane took himself.
 He went on to make six appearances in the Europa League that season, scoring his first Tottenham goal in the 4–0 win away to Shamrock Rovers on 15 December 2011.

 On 29 December 2011, Kane and Tottenham teammate Ryan Mason agreed to join Championship club Millwall on loan from 1 January 2012 until the end of the season.
 After making his debut against Bristol City, manager Kenny Jackett said that he had "very good debut" but was "unlucky not to score".
 He also said that Kane would "be a good addition" for the club in the second half of the season.
 He went on to score seven goals in the final 14 matches of the season.
 Kane scored nine goals in 27 matches which resulted in him being named Millwall's Young Player of the Year for 2011–12.
 His run of goals scored towards the end of the season has been credited with helping to raise Millwall in the table away from the threat of relegation that season.